 Size: 5.25″ x 8″

 The publisher John Murray, founded in 1768, had an impressive back-list of titles available by 1947 when the Albemarle Library began.
 The series is to be, according to an announcement in The Publisher (vol. 161, 1947), “a comprehensive library of contemporary non-fiction works by modern authors, on a wide range of subjects.”
-Titles in the series were carefully edited and, in some cases, condensed or modified from the originals to make the books more accessible for a modern audience.
-In the case of Memoirs of a Highland Lady, below, the original nearly 500 page book was edited down to about 300 pages.
+Titles in the series were carefully edited and, in some cases, condensed or modified from the originals to make the books more accessible to a modern audience.
+In the case of Memoirs of a Highland Lady, below, the original nearly 500-page book was edited down to about 300 pages.
 These edits were, however, seemingly done by competent, academic editors.

 Dust jackets are common to the series in most cases.
 A few unique designs were used, such as that for C.F.
 Meade’s Approach to the Hills, originally published in 1940 and reissued in the Albemarle Library in 1947.
 This was probably because a recent set of jacket artwork was available.